ddmgy/preferences_ui/README.md

 Create preference screens similar to the android.preference library on Android platforms.

-Largely based on [flutter-settings-ui](https://github.com/yako-dev/flutter-settings-ui/), though with support for more kinds of preferences, and more geared toward just Android.
-This should work on iOS, but I cannot test it, and it will not look native.
+Initially based on [flutter-settings-ui](https://github.com/yako-dev/flutter-settings-ui/), but with support for more preferences and more geared toward Android.
+Should work on all platforms, but I can only test on Android, Linux, and Windows.

 ## Installing: